dmx-systems/dmx-documentation/docs/tutorial.rst

 A first look at DMX
 *******************

-When you first look at a new installation of DMX, there is not much there, yet.
+When you first look at a new installation of DMX and open the web client, this is what you'll see:

-We have a detailed guide to the :ref:`user interface<user-the-dmx-user-interface>` in the User Guide but here are some essentials:
+.. figure:: _static/upper-toolbar.png
+    :alt: Tool bar with workspace and topicmap selection

-* In the upper right corner there is a "Login" button.
+* In the **upper right** corner there is a "Login" button.
 Log in with the user name "admin" and no password.
-* In the upper left corner there is a workspace selector.
-The only existing workspace is called "DMX".
-This is your general context in which everything you are about to do is going (for the moment).
-Later you will be able to select one of all your workspaces here.
+* In the **upper left** corner there is the _Workspace_ selector.
+You can use this to switch between workspaces.
+By default the _DMX_ workspace is selected.
 * Next to it there is another drop-down menu.
-This is the topicmap selector.
-Right now, there is only one topicmap, it's called "untitled".
+This is the _Topicmap_ selector.
+By default it shows a _Topicmap_ called "untitled".

-.. figure:: _static/upper-toolbar.png
-    :alt: Tool bar with workspace and topicmap selection

-* Both have a context information button.
-Click them to see more information.
+Both drop-down menus have a context information button "i" next to them.
+Click it to reveal detail about the selected _Topicmap_ or _Workspace_.

+..
 For the moment the most interesting information is the access control. **The first default workspace and the default topicmap are in SharingMode "public" that is: They are not private, but world-readable.** This is important to keep in mind if you are trying DMX on our public demo site or if you installed it on a server that is connected to the internet.
 You can find out more about access control in the section about :ref:`Collaboration and Sharing<user-collaboration-and-sharing>`.

+For more information visit our detailed guide to the :ref:`user interface<user-the-dmx-user-interface>` in the DMX User Guide.

 .. _tutorial-adding-your-first-topic: